Road Trip Ideas to Maximize Fun and Not Break Your Budget

 - Prepare for emergencies.
 If you haven’t already, make sure your emergency kit is ready and it’s packed in your trunk.
 To make it easier to prepare for road problems, there are some pre-made emergency car kits to get you started.

-Planning for Stops
+Planning for Stops on the Road

 If you plan it correctly, driving to your destination can be a wonderful adventure in itself.